YNW Melly

-Jamell Maurice Demons (born May 1, 1999), known professionally as YNW Melly (initialism for Young Nigga World Melly), is an American rapper and singer.
-He is best known for his songs "Murder on My Mind", "Mixed Personalities" (featuring Kanye West), "Suicidal" (featuring Juice Wrld), and "223's" (featuring 9lokkNine).
-The first is considered his breakout, which garnered him further attention after being charged with the double-murder of two fellow rappers in the "YNW" collective.
-In November 2019, he released his debut album, Melly vs. Melvin, peaking number 8 on the Billboard 200.
+Jamell Maurice Demons (born May 1, 1999), known professionally by his stage name YNW Melly (initialism for Young Nigga World Melly), is an American rapper and singer.
+He rose to fame in 2018 following the release of his single "Murder on My Mind", a trap song that explores homicidal ideation.
+As his mainstream breakthrough, its release garnered him further attention after he was charged with the double-murder of two fellow rappers in the "YNW" collective the following year, resulting in an ongoing legal battle and incarceration.
+Prior, "Murder on My Mind" peaked at number 14 on the Billboard Hot 100 and led him to sign with 300 Entertainment.
+The label released his debut commercial mixtape I Am You (2018), which was met with positive critical reception along with its follow-up, We All Shine (2019).

+Both mixtapes entered the Billboard 200 chart and received gold certifications by the Recording Industry Association of America (RIAA); We All Shine contained the double platinum-certified song "Mixed Personalities" (featuring Kanye West) and preceded his incarceration.
+His first two studio albums, Melly vs. Melvin (2019) Just a Matter of Slime (2021), both maintained his commercial success despite mixed critical response.
+The former was supported by two Billboard Hot 100-top 40 singles—"223's" (featuring 9lokkNine) and "Suicidal" (remixed featuring Juice Wrld)—and peaked at number eight on the Billboard 200, while the latter peaked at number 11.
+His third studio album, Young New Wave (2024) was generally panned by critics, and failed to chart.

-In February 2019, he was arrested and charged with two counts of premeditated first-degree murder and faces life imprisonment without the possibility of parole or the death penalty if convicted.
+In February 2019, he was arrested and charged with two counts of premeditated murder for which he faces life without the possibility of parole or the death penalty if convicted.
 He is also a suspect in the 2017 murder of a sheriff's deputy in Gifford.
-In March 2019, Demons pleaded not guilty to the double-murder charges and is currently awaiting trial.
+In March 2019, Demons pleaded not guilty to the double-murder charges.
+His first trial ended in a hung jury.
+As of January 2024, his retrial was paused and awaited adjudication regarding the inclusion of digital evidence.
+His retrial was rescheduled until September 2025.

 Early life

 Jamell Demons was born on May 1, 1999, and grew up in Gifford, Florida.
 He was raised by his single mother, Jamie Demons-King, and does not know who his father is.
 Another rapper, Donte "Tha Gift" Taylor, claims to be YNW Melly's father.
-Demons-King was 14 years old when she became pregnant with him, giving birth to him in ninth grade.
-Later moving to a poorer part of Gifford, his mother struggled to pay for housing and basic necessities.
-Demons' younger brother YNW BSlime is also a rapper.
+His mother was 14 years old when she became pregnant with him, giving birth to him in ninth grade.
+Later moving to a poorer part of Gifford, she struggled to pay for housing and basic necessities.

 Demons joined the Bloods gang at a young age.
 He started posting his songs on SoundCloud when he was 15.
-In late 2015, Demons was arrested for shooting at a group of students near Vero Beach High School.
-He was subsequently convicted of aggravated battery, discharging a firearm in public, and two counts of aggravated assault, for which he served several months in prison.
+In late 2015, Demons was arrested for shooting at 3 students near Vero Beach High School.
+He was subsequently convicted of aggravated battery, discharging a firearm in public, and two counts of aggravated assault, for which he served a year in juvenile detention.

+Demons' younger brother, YNW BSlime (b.
+2007), is also a rapper.